 What if I am not able to take the Early Start class in the summer?

 All students are expected to participate in Early Start.
 Exemptions would be granted only for serious and compelling circumstances.
 Because you can choose from all of the Early Start programs throughout the CSU, you should be able to find one that fits your needs and circumstances.
 If you believe you qualify for an exemption, you must submit a letter outlining your reasons and attach documentation. (e.g. doctor's statement, death certificate, disability issues, etc.).

 This must be submitted via email to :firstname.lastname@example.org

 What if I do not participate in the Early Start Program?

-If you do not complete your Early Start Program requirements during the summer, you will be unable to register for Fall classes.
+If you do not complete your Early Start Program requirements during the summer, you may be jeopordizing your ability to register for Fall classes.

 I've registered for the online Early Start English/Math class(es).
 How do I access it?

 Those students attending SSU in Fall will have your Seawolf username and password.
 For those students attending another CSU in Fall, you will need to create your username and password 24 hours after you select your campus location, logon to MySSU.

 Early Start English:

 The English Early Start course is taught via Moodle.
 On the first day of class, you will be able to login and access your Moodle course.
 Your instructor will contact you 1-2 days prior to class with instructions on how to begin the course.
 For Moodle instructions, go to the Moodle Instructions Page